 control repotemplate provides an example of a control repo.

 You’ll base your other branches and environments on the production branch, but before you start creating those branches, you’ll create a base production Puppetfile as detailed in your next steps.

 Generate a private SSH key to allow access to the control repository.
 See Github’s Generating SSH keys for details on generating an SSH key for your repo.
-This SSH key cannot require a password.
 Your development machine needs full read/write access to your repos, and the Puppet master needs read access.

 After PE installation is complete, place this private key in a location that the

 pe-puppetuser can access; we recommend